Security

 Require Yubikey authentication Check this option to authenticate in your Remote Desktop Manager application using Yubikey authentication.
 Enter your Yubikey in the field below this option.

-Require a TOTP validation (Devolutions Workspace or Google Authenticator) Check this option to validate your authentication to your Remote Desktop Manager application with a Time-based one-time password (TOTP) sent through Devolutions Workspace or Google Authenticator.
+Require a TOTP validation (Workspace or Google Authenticator) Check this option to validate your authentication to your Remote Desktop Manager application with a Time-based one-time password (TOTP) sent through Workspace or Google Authenticator.
 Set it up using the Configure button below this option.

 Override account name Enter a new name for your TOTP account that will override the current one.